danielabrozzoni/bitcoin-notes/README.md

 - [`addr-timestamps.md`](p2p/addr-timestamps.md): How address timestamps are initialized, updated, and used to evaluate freshness and "terribleness".
 - [`getaddr-request.md`](p2p/getaddr-request.md): When and why nodes send GETADDR, and how responses are rate-limited.

+### 🫧 p2p/addr-relay-simulation/
+- [`addr-relay-timers.md`](p2p/addr-relay-simulation/addr-relay-timers.md): Short explanation of when ADDR/GETADDR are sent, to serve as a spec for the simulation

 ---